Hilltop Securities Inc. Identity Theft

 Fraud alerts can help prevent an identity thief from opening any more accounts in your name.
 Contact the toll-free fraud number of any of the three consumer reporting companies below to place a fraud alert on your credit report.
 You only need to contact one of the three companies to place an alert.
 The company you call is required to contact the other two, which will place an alert on their versions of your report, too.
 If you do not receive a confirmation from a company, you should contact that company directly to place a fraud alert.

-Once you place the fraud alert, you're entitled to order one free copy of your credit report from each of the three consumer reporting companies, and, if you ask, only the last four digits of your Social Security number will appear on your credit reports.
+2. Once you place the fraud alert, you're entitled to order one free copy of your credit report from each of the three consumer reporting companies, and, if you ask, only the last four digits of your Social Security number will appear on your credit reports.
 Once you get your credit reports, review them carefully.
 Look for inquires from companies you haven't contacted, accounts you didn't open, and debts on your accounts that you can't explain.
 Check that information, like your Social Security number, address(es), name or initials, and employers are correct.
 If you find fraudulent or inaccurate information, get it removed.
-See Correcting Fraudulent Information in Credit Reports.
-When you correct your credit report, use an Identity Theft Report with a cover letter explaining your request, to get the fastest and most complete results.
+See Disputing Errors On Your Credit Report.

 Continue to check your credit reports periodically, especially for the first year after you discover the identity theft, to make sure no new fraudulent activity has occurred.